ShengyuHu/EE629/README.md

 ## Weekly Report 5 (10.12-10.18)

-[2020-10-13] Summarize previous labs and codes, review what have learned in the class.
+[2020-10-13] Summarize previous labs and code, review what have learned in the class.

 [2020-10-15] Read and install the Alpine Linux on my VirtualBox, install GNOME Desktop Environment and Docker.